Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 Same Day Loan Approval

 Just because a lender advertises that you’ll get approved for a loan the same day you apply, that doesn’t mean you’ll get your money the same day.
+Funding and approval are two different aspects of the borrowing process.
+Funding usually comes after the approval and both have different time frames.
+While you may get an approval the same day, you may not get your funds the same day.

 You’ll usually need to meet some conditions set by the lender, like applying by a certain time of day, in order to get your money right away.
 Otherwise, you might need to wait until the next business day to get your money — or even longer, depending on the lender.